MohitPimoli/Upload-Folders-to-GitHub/README.md

 Git Bash https://git-scm.com/downloads

 1. Open Git Bash CLI.
-2. Navigate to the Desigered Folder or project.
+2. Navigate to the desired Folder or Project.
     ```bash
     cd /path/to/your/project
     ```